Awards and Honors

 Brandon Macak — 2025 ISRC Student of the Year

 Brandon Macak discovered his passion for health care while working in Cardiopulmonary Rehabilitation at MercyOne Genesis in Davenport, Iowa.
-Helping patients there — and witnessing his grandfather’s struggle with pulmonary disease — inspired him to pursue a career in Respiratory Therapy.
+Seeking to deepen his expertise, he enrolled in the Respiratory Therapy program at Southwestern Illinois College.
+He is expected to graduate in May 2026.

 President's Award